 The individual partners pay the premiums - you can adjust these to reflect each partner’s share in the business.

 Although the partnership may have a name and a bank account, the business cannot own property or insurance policies in its own name.
 In the case of a LLP, which is recognised as a legal entity, the business (rather than individual partners) can own the policy.
 See our Business Protection Adviser guide for more information.

 If you think partnership protection could be the right cover for a client, you can find out more information in our straightforward guide and supporting literature.

 We give your clients access to Best Doctors for invaluable second medical opinions.
 Their knowledge helps your clients and their immediate family get the right diagnosis, treatment and care.

 From on-demand consultations with UK based GPs, to Best Doctors - the expert case management service with the world’s top medical specialists, our Smart Health service is a convenient way to connect your customers to tools that help them to manage their health and wellbeing from anywhere in the world, 24/7.

-Smart Health and Best Doctors are non-contractual benefits which can be withdrawn at any time without notice.
+Smart Health and Best Doctors are non-contractual benefits, meaning they don’t form part of an insurance contract with us.
+The services can be withdrawn at any time without notice.